 Some other alternative CSR generator.

-If you have entered all information during CSR generation process, then you may not need, however, if you want double eye check then can use the following tools to verify them.
+If you have entered all information during the CSR generation process, then you may not need; however, if you want a double eye check, then you can use the following tools to verify them.

 By verifying, you ensure your CSR generated with accurate information.